What are Overheads?

 Examples of Overhead Costs

-Overhead costs are important in determining how much a company will charge its products or services in order to generate a profit.
-The most common overhead costs that any business will incur include:
+Overhead costs are important in determining how much a company must charge for its products or services in order to generate a profit.
+The most common overhead costs that any business incur include:

-Rent is the cost that a business pays as a lease for using its business premises.
-If the property is purchased, the rent will be equal to the payments that the business makes as mortgage installments.
+Rent is the cost that a business pays for using its business premises.
+If the property is purchased, then the business will book depreciation expense.

-Rent is payable monthly, quarterly or annually, as agreed in the tenant agreement with the landlord.
-When the business is experiencing slow sales, it can reduce its cost by negotiating the rental charges or moving to less-expensive premises.
+Rent is payable monthly, quarterly, or annually, as agreed in the tenant agreement with the landlord.
+When the business is experiencing slow sales, it can reduce this cost by negotiating the rental charges or by moving to less expensive premises.

 2. Administrative costs

-Administrative costs are costs related to the normal running of the business and may include costs incurred in paying salaries to the receptionist, accountant, cleaner, etc. Such costs are treated as overhead costs since they are not directly tied to a particular function of the business and they do not directly result in profit generation.
-Rather, administrative costs support other functions of the business.
+Administrative costs are costs related to the normal running of the business and may include costs incurred in paying salaries to a receptionist, accountant, cleaner, etc. Such costs are treated as overhead costs since they are not directly tied to a particular function of the business and they do not directly result in profit generation.
+Rather, administrative costs support the general running of the business.

 Examples of administrative costs may include audit fees, legal fees, employee salaries, and entertainment costs.
-A business can reduce administrative expenses by laying off some of its employees, switching employees from full-time to part-time, hiring employees on a contract basis, and eliminating certain expenses such as entertainment and office supplies.
+A business can reduce administrative expenses by laying off some of its employees, switching employees from full-time to part-time, hiring employees on a contract basis, or by eliminating certain expenses, such as entertainment and office supplies.

 Insurance is a cost incurred by a business to protect itself from financial loss.
-There are various types of insurance covers depending on the risk that is likely to cause loss to the business.
+There are various types of insurance coverage, depending on the risk that may cause loss to the business.
 For example, a business may purchase property insurance to protect its property or business premises from certain risks such as flood, damage, or theft.